-SS: short for "Smoke Screen" or "Sharpshooter," both abilities that are specific to the demon hunter class.
+SS: depending on context, it can mean many terms.
+SS could be short for "Smoke Screen" or "Sharpshooter," both abilities that are specific to the demon hunter class.
 Also stands for "Seismic Slam," an ability for barbarians, and "Sleet Storm," a rune for the Ray of Frost ability for wizards.
 Also short for "Stormshield," a legendary shield.
 Also short for "Serpent's Sparker," a legendary wand.
-Can also mean "Screenshot," a built-in mechanic for Diablo III that involves hitting the PRT SCR button to capture the in-game screen, saving it to your Diablo III folder in your Documents.
+Also sometimes refers to "Simplicity's Strength," a legendary gem.
+Can also mean "screenshot," a built-in mechanic for Diablo III that involves hitting the PRT SCR button to capture the in-game screen, saving it to your Diablo III folder in your Documents.

 SWK: refers to the "Monkey King's Garb" set of items (example: Sunwuko's Crown).
 The set is based on the character Sun Wukong (also known as the Monkey King), the protagonist in the Chinese classic novel, Journey to the West.

 Sword & Board:refers to a player's choice of wielding a sword as a main-hand weapon (sword) and a shield as the off-hand (board).
 Originally supposed to consist of a sword and shield, but now can refer to any one-handed weapon in combination with a shield.

 T#: refers to individual Torment difficulty levels.
 For instance, T1 means Torment I, T6 means Torment VI.

 T4T: vanilla - stands for "thanks for trade," a courtesy statement delivered after two players complete an in-game trade.